 The decision of which aspects of the revenue cycle to outsource has a lot to do with the size of your organization and the phase of growth it is in.
 Smaller, localized organizations without a robust billing pre-authorization system spend more of their time focused on front-end RCM, since the revenue cycle starts well before the patient even enters the hospital; claims submission, proper coding, and initial patient collections are all integral to maximizing revenue from the outset, and all of these are critical to the overall patient experience.
 As a result, many hospitals and healthcare systems may benefit more from front-end solutions like billing software upgrades or a review of their coding practices.

-Larger healthcare organizations, on the other hand, tend to already have much of the front-end aspects of pre-authorization, screening, and patient billing systems already in place and struggle instead with back-end facets like claims denials management, eligibility detection, and data matching.
+Larger healthcare organizations, on the other hand, tend to already have much of the front-end aspects of pre-authorization, screening, and patient billing systems already in place and struggle instead with back-end facets like denial management, eligibility detection, and data matching.
 In these cases, outsourcing RCM to a third party makes a lot of sense.

 Level of Support